-Drizzled with lemon butter glaze, you’ll love this cake for brunch (and dessert!).
-Sweet, tangy, and delicious down to the last crumb, this crave-worthy cake is one to have on repeat.
+Drizzled with lemon butter glaze, you’ll love this cake for brunch, dessert, or any special occasion.
+Sweet, tangy, and delicious down to the last crumb, this crave-worthy lemon bundt cake is one of my favorite homemade bundt cake recipes.

 If you don’t have buttermilk on hand, it’s easy to make your own buttermilk substitute: Mix 1 cup room temperature milk with 1 teaspoon acid (lemon juice or white vinegar).
 Stir, then let stand for 10 minutes before using.

 You can make this cake in advance.
 Once fully cooled, wrap in plastic wrap and then wrap again in foil or place the wrapped cake in a freezer bag and freeze up to 2 months.